lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 1. **One weight formula.** A PWR weighs `amountGwei`.
 An FWR weighs the validator's maximum effective balance for its WC type: 32 ETH for `0x01` and 2048 ETH for `0x02`.
 The off-chain iterator, submission-time sanity check, and TWG limiter MUST use **exactly this formula**.
 2. **Frame max limit floor.** The configured limit MUST be ≥ 2048 ETH, so the head-of-queue request — whatever its weight — always fits in a frame and the FIFO can never jam permanently on a single max-weight FWR.
-3. **WR processing on exhaustion.** When a `processExitRequests(count)` batch would exceed the remaining frame budget, TWG stops processing further PWRs without reverting the transaction.
+3. **WR processing on exhaustion.** When a `processWithdrawalRequests(count)` batch would exceed the remaining frame budget, TWG stops processing further PWRs without reverting the transaction.
 The transaction reverts only if no WR is processed.

 ##### `StakingRouter`